supremegamers/vendor_intel_proprietary_houdini/README.md

-# Intel's libhoudini for intel/AMD x86 CPU, pulled from ChromeOS's arcvm image for `hatch` Chromebooks
+# Intel's libhoudini for Intel x86 CPU, pulled from ChromeOS's arcvm image for `hatch` Chromebooks

 `houdini` version = 13.0.0a_y.39188.g